 Philippine journalist convicted of libel, given 6-year term

-Rappler CEO and Executive Editor Maria Ressa, center, is escorted as she arrives to attend a court hearing at Manila Regional Trial Court, Philippines on Monday June 15, 2020.
+Rappler CEO and Executive Editor Maria Ressa, front right, wearing a protective mask, is escorted as she arrives to attend a court hearing at Manila Regional Trial Court, Philippines on Monday June 15, 2020.
 Ressa's verdict is expected to be announced Monday for a cyber libel case.
 (AP Photo/Aaron Favila)

 Jim Gomez And Aaron Favila, The Associated Press

-The Manila court found Maria Ressa, her online news site Rappler Inc. and former reporter Reynaldo Santos Jr. guilty of libeling a wealthy businessman.
-The Rappler's story on May 29, 2012, cited an unspecified intelligence report linking him to a murder, drug dealing, human trafficking and smuggling.
+The Manila court found Maria Ressa of the online news site Rappler Inc. and former reporter Reynaldo Santos Jr. guilty of libeling a wealthy businessman.
+The Rappler's story on May 29, 2012, cited an intelligence report linking him to a murder, drug dealing, human trafficking and smuggling.
 The site's lawyers disputed any malice and said the time limit for filing the libel complaint had passed.

+"Rappler and both accused did not offer a scintilla of proof that they verified the imputations of various crimes in the disputed article upon the person of Keng," Judge Rainelda Estacio-Montesa said in the 36-page ruling.
+"They just simply published them as news in their online publication in reckless disregard of whether they are false or not."

 "The decision for me is devastating because it essentially says that Rappler, that we are wrong," Ressa said in a news conference after the ruling.
 Her voice cracking, she vowed that "we will keep fighting" and appealed to journalists and Filipinos to continue fighting for their rights "and hold power to account."

+The businessman, Wilfredo Keng, welcomed the ruling, which he said vindicated him and cleared his name "which Ressa, with one click of a button, attempted to destroy."

-Ressa was sentenced to up to six years but was not immediately taken into custody.
-She posted bail for the case last year, and her lawyer, Theodore Te, said they will appeal the verdict.
+Ressa was sentenced to up to six years but her lawyer, Theodore Te, said the jail terms and other penalties imposed could not be enforced unless all appeals were rejected.
+She posted bail for the case last year and will study possible appeals in the next 15 days, Te said.

 "The verdict against Maria Ressa highlights the ability of the Philippines' abusive leader to manipulate the laws to go after critical, well-respected media voices whatever the ultimate cost to the country," said Phil Robertson of Human Rights Watch, adding the verdict was "a frontal assault on freedom of the press that is critical to protect and preserve Philippines democracy."